Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 7. Lake & Mountain: Garda Trek

-Not the Dolomites and as the name suggests, the routes of the Garda Trek are around Lake Garda.
+Not in the Dolomites and as the name suggests, the routes of the Garda Trek are around Lake Garda.
 Like an imaginary crown, they cover the northern shores of Italy's largest lake.
 In this area you will find numerous routes and trails that lead you across the different altitudes over and through the mountains.

 The concrete answer to the question, "What is the Garda Trek?" depends a bit on which trek you are going to do.
-This is because it is 3 different treks that differ from each other in length, duration and accommodation.
+This is because there are 3 different treks that differ from each other in length, duration and accommodation.
 So hikers of the different routes will also answer this question differently.
 One thing they have in common is that they are circular.
 The starting and ending points are the same for each walk, namely, the town of Riva del Garda.

-While you are still in the area, you can end the walk with a nice relaxing vacation along the shores of the lake, where you enjoy sun, beach and a delicious Aperol Spritz in your hand.
+While you are still in the area, you can end the walk with a nice relaxing vacation along the shores of the lake, where you enjoy the sun, beach and a delicious Aperol Spritz in your hand.
 La dolce vita.
 Find yours here.

 7. Lake & Mountain: Garda Trek